hexsorcerer/notes-app/README.md

 This will create a new file named <i>notes.json</i> (or create a new one), and write a JSON object to the file containing the title and the note.
 A message indicating success will be printed to the output.

+If the note being added is a duplicate, it will not be added and a failure message will be printed to the output instead.

 To remove a note:
 <code>
 node app.js remove \<title\> \<note\>